AugustinMoinat/BackupFall-html-js/README.md

 ### How it works

 layout.html file contains the general structure of the page.
-By opening this file you can run the simulation.
+By <a href="https://augustinmoinat.github.io/BackupFall-html-js/layout.html">opening this file</a> you can run the simulation.

 script-add-webbing.js handles the definition of the webbing types to be used.